anhinga/with-GPT-4/Shadertoy/README.md

 Then I've asked GPT-4 to do a remix with a shader by Danilo Guanabara and then asked GPT-4 to fix and improve that remix (see [first-remix-attempt.md](first-remix-attempt.md)) resulting in a rather brilliant
 shader: https://www.shadertoy.com/view/cdySDt

+I ended up manually fixing interactivity in that shader to a more desirable version: https://www.shadertoy.com/view/csySDt